-Amendment 63 Health Care Choice
+Initiative #45 Health Care Choice

-1 Amendment 63 proposes amending the Colorado Constitution to:
+1 Amendment ? proposes amending the Colorado Constitution to:

-- - prohibit the state from requiring or enforcing any requirement that a person participate in a public or private health coverage plan; and - restrict the state from limiting a person's ability to make or receive direct payments for lawful health care services.
+- add health care choice as a constitutional right; - prohibit the state from requiring or enforcing any requirement that a person participate in a public or private health coverage plan; and - restrict the state from limiting a person's ability to make or receive direct payments for lawful health care services.